At Bleasdale School we are fully committed to providing inclusive activities for all our pupils.

 Secondary pupils also enjoy learning outside the classroom.
 As part of the curriculum we regularly go out to explore the local community and what shops and services are in the local area and how to use them.

-We continue our link with Dallam School, taking an active part in their Rebound Therapy lunch club with our friends there.
+We continue our links with Dallam School, taking an active part in their Rebound Therapy lunch club with our friends there.

 Students in the 16 – 19 department participate in the community activities both in the local and wider community wherever possible.
-These include links with 6th form students from Queen Elizabeth School to take part in multi skills and visits to the local swimming pool in Carnforth.
+These include visits to the local swimming pool in Carnforth.
 In addition to this pupils take part in regular community shopping trips to local supermarkets to practise their skills learnt in class in a real life and functional environment.
+Each Tuesday a group of students go to Tesco in Carnforth to buy ingredients which they then use to cook their lunch.
 Some of our students attend More Music to take part in community music leisure sessions, while others attend an inclusive triking session at Salt Ayre Leisure Centre.
-Those students on the supported employment pathway access appropriate work experience placements and or help run our pop up café Bleasdale Brews.
+Those students on the supported employment pathway access appropriate work experience placements or help run our pop up café Bleasdale Brews.

 One parent said: ‘Bleasdale brings out the best of children.’